Look Back in Anger (1980 film)

+Look Back in Anger is a 1980 television film based on John Osborne's 1956 play.
+It is directed by Lindsay Anderson and David Hugh Jones, and stars Malcolm McDowell, Lisa Banes and Fran Brill.

+Anderson, who had previously worked with Malcolm McDowell on if.... and O Lucky Man!, translated Ted Craig's Roundabout Theatre Company off-Broadway production (in which McDowell was starring) to the screen, and taped results in three days.
+It was aired in the United States on PBS and Showtime, and later released on VHS by Warner Home Video.

 Plot

-Look Back in Anger is about a love triangle involving an intelligent but disaffected young man Jimmy Porter (Malcolm McDowell), his upper-middle-class, impassive wife Alison Porter (Lisa Banes), and her snooty best friend Helena Charles (Fran Brill).
-Cliff (Raymond Hardie), an amiable Welsh lodger, attempts to keep the peace.
+Look Back in Anger is about a love triangle involving an intelligent but disaffected young man Jimmy Porter, his upper-middle-class, impassive wife Alison Porter, and her snooty best friend Helena Charles.
+Cliff, an amiable Welsh lodger, attempts to keep the peace.